 2. XTB - Good for active traders seeking low-cost CFD and FX trading.

-3. Interactive Investor - Great for stability, trust, and security.
+3. Interactive Investor - Good for trading and long-term investing.

 4. InvestEngine - Good for short or long-term low-cost ETF investing.